REBUILDING TOGETHER AMERICORPS GRANT

 RESTORING INDEPENDENCE SUPPORTING EMPOWERMENT (RISE)

-RISE, an initiative from the Gary Sinise Foundation (of Forrest Gump fame) is another organization that aims to help military veterans who were injured while on duty.
+RISE, an initiative from the Gary Sinise Foundation (from the movie Forrest Gump) is another organization that aims to help military veterans who were injured while on duty.
 One of the more interesting aspects of this grant is that it can be used to construct Smart Homes, or homes with exciting new technologies for safety and connectivity.

 THE ASSISTED LIVING CONVERSION FOR ELIGIBLE MULTIFAMILY HOUSING PROJECTS (ACLP)